-- Turkey – Turkey is posed to become the most powerful country in the Islamic world.
+- Turkey – Turkey is poised to become the most powerful country in the Islamic world.

 - Poland – Russia will make another attempt for power before imploding.
 Poland will receive massive amounts of military and technological aid from America.
 That will help it thwart Russia and become an economic force.

-- Mexico – As Europe ages, Mexico will continue to benefit from its close relationship to the USA.
+- Mexico – As Europe ages, Mexico will continue to benefit from its close relationship with the USA.

 I’m not going to give away the entire book, but I will say he makes a strong case for why China will not be the dominant power that everyone expects them to be.
 I recommend this book.
 There is a science “fiction” section in the middle that involved a lunar attack that although unbelievable was very entertaining.